 Hearing is important for your child’s social and emotional growth.
-If your child cannot hear well, learning to talk will be difficult.
+The ability to hear well also supports your child as they learn to talk and eventually to read and write.
 It is important to have your child’s hearing tested if you ever have concerns that they are not hearing well or talking clearly.

 What can I do if I think my child has problems hearing?

 Hearing loss can be hard to detect.
 Mild hearing loss is sometimes mistaken for other concerns, and it may cause a child to appear distracted or withdrawn.

 Parents are usually the first to notice if there is a problem.